-From 1998 to 2013, Lyke worked at Ohio State University, where she oversaw 10 of the school’s 36 athletic programs and supervised the Buckeyes’ sport performance division, which included the strength and conditioning coaches, athletic training staff, and sports medicine staff.
+From 1998 to 2013, Lyke worked at The Ohio State University, where she oversaw 10 of the school’s 36 athletic programs and supervised the Buckeyes’ sport performance division, which included the strength and conditioning coaches, athletic training staff and sports medicine staff.

 During Lyke’s Ohio State tenure, the Big Ten Network tapped her expertise as a color analyst for softball telecasts from 2009 to 2013.

-Prior to Ohio State, Lyke served at Cincinnati as the assistant athletic director for compliance as well as the senior woman administrator from 1996 to 1998.
+Prior to her role at Ohio State, Lyke served at the University of Cincinnati as the assistant athletic director for compliance and senior woman administrator from 1996 to 1998.
 She began her career at the NCAA as an intern in the enforcement and student-athlete reinstatement department from 1995 to 1996.

 A native of Canton, Ohio, Lyke was a scholarship student-athlete at the University of Michigan, where she captained the Wolverines’ Big Ten champion softball team, lettered four years and became an All-Academic Big Ten honoree.

-Lyke holds a bachelor’s degree in education from Michigan and a Juris Doctorate from the University of Akron School of Law.
+Lyke holds a bachelor’s degree in education from Michigan and a Juris Doctor from the University of Akron School of Law.